Frank Layden: Niagara (1968–1976)

 In 1968, Layden was named varsity basketball coach at Niagara.
-He complied a 119-97 record over eight seasons, including two NIT appearances (1972 and 1976) and the school's first trip to the NCAA Division I men's basketball tournament (1970).
+He compiled a 119-97 record over eight seasons, including two NIT appearances (1972 and 1976) and the school's first trip to the NCAA Division I men's basketball tournament (1970).
 His Niagara players included Calvin Murphy, Marshall Wingate, and Andy Walker.

 Atlanta Hawks (1976–1979)

 In 1976, Layden was hired to be an assistant coach with the NBA's Atlanta Hawks joining former Niagara teammate Hubie Brown.
 He also served as the team's director of player personnel.

 Utah Jazz (1981–1988)

 In 1979, Layden was hired to be the general manager of the then New Orleans Jazz.
 In December 1981, he replaced Tom Nissalke as head coach after the team got off to a 8–12 start.

 Layden was responsible for drafting and developing franchise mainstays Darrell Griffith, Mark Eaton, John Stockton, and Karl Malone, and trading for Adrian Dantley.
 The Jazz made the playoffs every season from 1984 to 1988.
 In 1984, Layden was awarded the NBA's Coach of the Year, the NBA's Executive of the Year, and the NBA's J. Walter Kennedy Citizenship Awards.

 In 1986, Layden was given the title of vice president of basketball operations and continued to make player personnel decisions.
 The following season, he was succeeded as general manager by team president Dave Checketts.
 Layden intended on retiring after the 1988–89 season, but resigned on December 9, 1988, citing job pressure and abuse from fans.
 At the time of his resignation, the Jazz had an 11–6 record and were leading the Midwest Division.
 He was succeeded by assistant coach Jerry Sloan.
 He remained with the Jazz as team president until his retirement on December 28, 1999.